bngarren/resource_app/README.md

    - When you authenticate, FB generates an ID token / refresh token pair and every hour continues to refresh the ID token on our behalf
 - To securely access our app's API endpoints, we will send our ID token within the HTTP request header

+# App Health Checklist
+> 2022-07-06
+- Verify that the OpenAPI spec and the generated types from it are congruent with the backend model/types.
+Similarly, client/frontend types should derive from RTK query (the only way we should be interfacing with our API), which derives from our OpenAPI spec.

 # Current WIP